sgohlke/stackstream-streaming-tutorial/README.md

 #### You first private test stream

-There is a tutorial on (https://matched.io/how-to-livestream-on-stackstream/) that explains how to create a new room.
+There is a [how to stream tutorial](https://matched.io/how-to-livestream-on-stackstream/) that explains how to create a new room.
 Before your first "real" stream it is a good idea to create a **private room**, i.e. a room with visibility set to "private", to test your settings and get familiar with stackstream.
 The private room can be accessed only be someone who knows the url, e.g. https://stack-stream.com/case/my-test-room-113 .
 You can use this to test you room with a second (incognito) browser window or second device.
 * Check that your browser can access the wanted audio, video and/or content share.
 You might need to grant the browser and/or operating system access to use audio/video/content.
 * Check your **audio is working**
 * (optional) Check your **video is working** if you want to use it.